makoto-yoneya/gmx-polymer-tools/README.md

 - frcmod2gmx.pl :translates [AMBER parameter modification file][7] (\*.frcmod) to GROMACS forcefiled data files (\*.itp, \*.atp).

-These two scripts are not specifically for polymer modeling, but help to provide general AMBER (GAFF) force fields for pdb2gmx in GROMACS.
+These two scripts are not specifically for polymer modeling, but help to provide general AMBER (GAFF) force fields for GROMACS pdb2gmx.

 ## Usage